promlptco/Opentopics-Bio-Inspired/SESSION_CONTEXT.md

 ### Immediate (before submission)
 1. **Review REPORT.md first full draft** — read all sections end-to-end, flag any inconsistencies or claims that need softening
-2. **Abstract alignment** — check the 150-word abstract still matches the updated title ("kin-directed", "neuroendocrine agents") — currently abstract does not mention these terms; decide whether to align or keep abstract more conservative
+2. **Abstract alignment** — check the 150-word abstract still matches the updated title ("kin-biased", "neuroendocrine agents") — currently abstract does not mention these terms; decide whether to align or keep abstract more conservative
 3. **Title check: "Neuroendocrine Agents"** — the title uses "Neuroendocrine Agents" but the simulation does not model neuroendocrine dynamics explicitly.
 Be prepared to justify this framing if questioned (e.g., argmax domain selection as a behavioural proxy for neuroendocrine priority-setting).
 Consider whether to soften to "Evolving Agents" to avoid this risk.
 4. **Figure numbering audit** — REPORT.md uses Figure 1/2/3 (publication), H3a/H3b/H5a/H5b (Hamilton), P1/P2a-e (Phase 1-2), S1-S4 (supplementary).
 Decide whether to unify into a single sequential numbering scheme for formal submission.
 5. **References section** — add Emlen (1995) and Stacey & Koenig (1990) which are cited in Discussion §5.3 but may be missing from the formatted References list